DreadfulBot/python.fasty-remote-installer/readme.md

 :: that shoud be compressed and sent to remote host set src_rel_path=../build
 ```
+Some other config options, such as name-settings, can be found in top of script, in # configuration area.
+Feel free to change them for your needs.

 So, to use this script you need:
 * set env variables (windows users can run *tu-init-env.bat* in cmd)